StatEngine/se-documenation/docs/onboarding.md

 The first question to consider is - what is your preferred data source?

-Consider the fields that StatEngine analyzes:
+Please consider the fields that StatEngine analyzes:

 ***Required***